 The horse ranch Thracian Spirits is only 10 km far from Kazanlak in the village Sheynovo.
 If you have no transport, you can get there with our Tours from Kazanlak.
 For more info about the rides, and booking, call +359 88 379 9777.

 Visit the Ostrich Farm Four Seasons

 When you get tired of roses and stuff, you can visit the Ostrich Farm Four Seasons.
 As the name suggests, the farm has something to offer the whole round year.
 For example, the local specialty Creme Brulee from the ostrich egg.
 You can also buy unusual souvenirs from eggshells or local bioproducts.
-The owners take care of the farm with a great passion that they can transfer on you.
+The owners take care of the farm with a great passion that they can transfer to you.
 If you thought, that ostriches are not interesting, you will change your mind.